So, you want to add a live chat button to your website? Or maybe you already have one, but feel like it’s not working the way it should be?

 As an option, you can add some invitation or greeting text to your chat button – something like ‘chat with us’ or ‘contact us if you have any questions’.
 It’s not required, but it’s more straightforward than just a button.

-If you choose to show this accompanying text, you can also localize it to any language you prefer.
+To do that in HelpCrunch, you need to go to Settings -> Website widget -> Localization.
+If you choose to show the accompanying text, you can also localize it to any language you prefer.
+Plus, it’s possible to create texts for both online and offline modes.

 Proactive greetings for chat buttons

-So, when choosing live chat software, also pay attention to their auto messages functionality.
-HelpCrunch offers a great variety of triggers for auto messages like current page, time spent on a page, number of visits, etc. You can also transfer any custom data you want to your HelpCrunch account – things like subscription data, subscription plan, value of a purchase, etc.
+So, when choosing live chat software, also pay attention to its auto messages functionality.
+HelpCrunch offers a great variety of triggers like current page, time spent on a page, number of visits, etc. You can also transfer any custom data you want to your HelpCrunch account – things like subscription data, subscription plan, the value of a purchase, etc.